 - Losing weight unexpectedly

 - Having no appetite, and feeling full after even small meals

 - Jaundice (yellowing of your skin and the whites of your eyes)

 - Fatigue; lack of energy3

-The biggest change a person could make to their lives to reduce the risk of liver cancer would be to only drink within alcohol unit guidelines.
+The biggest change a person could make to their lives to reduce the risk of liver cancer would be to follow the UK Chief Medical Officers' low risk drinking guidelines for men and women and to not regularly drink more than 14 units a week.
 It’s also important to take days off from drinking which gives your liver the chance to repair itself.
 If you have cirrhosis of the liver medical advice is to stop drinking alcohol completely.

 To make sure your liver is the healthiest it can be it’s also best to eat a balanced diet and get regular exercise.
 This will reduce your risk of fatty liver disease and also protect you from other health problems such as heart attacks and strokes.